-Did you know that resume and cv are not synonyms but two different notions that have absolutely difficult approaches and ways of presenting them in your job application?
+Did you know that resume and CV are not synonyms but two different notions that have absolutely difficult approaches and ways of presenting them in your job application?
 Most of the applicants do not understand this difference.

-Frequently, they make a mistake when the requirements state that an applicant needs to attach CV.
+Frequently, they make a mistake when the requirements state that an applicant needs to attach a CV.
 They apply their resumes and do not even understand why their applications are denied or ignored.

 The matter is they fail with the first requirement which might show that they were not attentive enough.
 However, it’s not about being not attentive it’s about knowing the difference between CV and resume.

 After reading this article, you will get to know the difference at last and will never make the same mistake again.

 CV, vita or curriculum vitæ are three names of one and the same document that serves different goals.
 It may be used for a job application, for applying to the university, and to applying to participate in different competitions, educational events, etc.

 CV is an in-depth overview of a person’s experience, achievements, education, etc. As a rule, CV is rather long, it may take more than 2 pages.

 As CV may be used for different goals, here you may add all the information about yourself and be as detailed as you need.
 The information should be presented in chronological order to make it easier to read.
 Moreover, you need to separate all information into blocks.

 There is a standard structure of CV that you should stick to.
 This structure is used for a CV for a job application and for entrance to college.